JuliaMath/Roots.jl/README.md

 ```

 Newton's method can be used without taking derivatives by hand.
 The
-following use the `ForwardDiff` package:
+following examples use the `ForwardDiff` package:

 ```julia
 julia> using ForwardDiff